OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 > You can of course also use Faiss-CPU search: (1) do not use `--use_gpu` and set `--batch_size -1`.

-### MARCO Reproduce w/ Our Episode-3 Training Negatives
+### MARCO Reproduce using Our Episode-3 Training Negatives

 [1] Download vanilla pre-trained model & our Epi-3 training negatives: